tos-kamiya/dvg/README.md

 With SCDV models, search document files that contain similar parts to query.
 Supports searching within text files (.txt), PDF files (.pdf), and MS Word files (.docx).

 This example shows a text search from over 10 million answers on stackoverflow.com.
+The execution time was about 18 minutes.

 ![](docs/images/run-animation.gif)